 Stan Hollenbach, BS, JD, is the Senior Vice President of Research and Development and leads all phases of pharmaceutical drug development other than clinical testing of Novan’s product candidates.
 Mr. Hollenbach has more than 25 years of experience in the biotechnology industry specializing in preclinical development of small molecules and proteins which included participation in numerous US and European regulatory submissions.
 Prior to joining Novan in 2014, Mr. Hollenbach was the vice president of pharmacology at Portola Pharmaceuticals, Inc., where he focused primarily on platelet and fibrin mediated thrombosis, leading the preclinical development of orally bioavailable antiplatelet P2Y12 antagonists and the factor Xa inhibitors andexanet alpha and betrixaban.
 He also worked previously at COR Therapeutics which was acquired by Millennium Pharmaceuticals and Genetech as well as served in the US Army at the Letterman Army Institute of Research (LAIR) with research experience in emergency care and resuscitative therapy of combat casualties.

-Jeff N. Hunter, MS, is the Executive Vice President and Chief Business Officer and has been integral to the company’s execution and operational success since its inception.
-With more than 30 years of broad business experience including as co-founder and former CEO and Chairman of a small-cap public company, Mr. Hunter has built Novan’s corporate infrastructure systems as well as strengthened supply chain and business relationships.
-His versatility and in-depth understanding of the company’s business encompass manufacturing and product development.
+Jeff N. Hunter, MS, is the EVP and Chief Business Officer and has been integral to the company’s execution and operational success since its inception.
+With more than 35 years of broad business experience including as co-founder and former CEO and Chairman of a small-cap public company, Mr. Hunter has built Novan’s manufacturing and corporate infrastructure as well as strengthened supply chain and business relationships.
+His versatility and in-depth understanding of the company’s business includes the role of corporate secretary.
 In 2013, the Triangle Business Journal recognized Mr. Hunter as a top executive in his field.
 In 2015, he was appointed to serve on the Board of Directors of the North Carolina Biotechnology Center.